wunderwuzzi23/firefox-cookiemonster/README.md

 ## Enabling remote debugging

+Enabling remote debugging is not (yet) built into the tool at this point.

 To enable remote debugging the following Firefox settings have to be updated:

 * *devtools.debugger.remote-enabled*
 * *devtools.debugger.prompt-connection*
 * *devtools.chrome.enabled*

-### Windows setup

-Below are a few lines of PowerShell which create a `user.js` which typically seems to get merged into the `pref.js` file.
+One can update the `user.js` file in profile folder which seems to get merged into the `prefs.js` file.
 If it does not work via the `user.js` file, you can try to update the `pref.js` file directly - but for me the `user.js` file has worked well.

 Firefox needs a restart for them to be picked up.

+Some more experiementing with `prefs.js` might be interesting - maybe there is a way that does not require Firefox to restart.

+Following are examples for Windows and macOS.

+### Windows setup

 First, retrieve the users's profile via: